gabrielStanovsky/props/PIPELINE.md

 PropS now supports pipelining from a dependency parser which produces output conforming with [Stanford's CORENLP json output format](https://stanfordnlp.github.io/CoreNLP/cmdline.html).
-This allows for a light and hopefully easier to install version of PropS
+This allows for an independent, light-weight, and hopefully easier to install version of PropS.

 ## Installation